kasper573/yas/packages/react-imperative-hook/readme.md

 - This is useful when you want to spawn different components, or don't know what component to spawn until later.
 - Comes with the caveat that you cannot update default props once the component has been spawned

+#### useSpawnSustainer

+A hook that is designed to be used from within a component you spawn with useInlineSpawner or usePredefinedSpawner.
+Once used it will prevent the spawned component from being removed from the store, keeping it in the DOM.
+This is useful to allow animations to finish before removing the component.
+Once you no longer want to sustain the component, call the function returned from the hook.

 #### createImperative